 runtimeConfiguration.HandlerInstanceId("IdOfThisInstance");

-In such cases, you can create and start the runtime manually.
+From the configuration you can create and start the runtime manually.

 var runtime = HandlerRuntime.Create(runtimeConfiguration);